-HEALTH & WEALTH: There are many connections between physical health and financial health, from inadequate health insurance to insufficient protections to prevent the consequences of deep medical debt.
-Ideas for addressing them abound—and we will closely examine some of them at our online Health and Financial Wealth sessions on Sept.
+There are many connections between physical health and financial health, from inadequate health insurance to insufficient protections to prevent the consequences of deep medical debt.
+Ideas for addressing them abound—and we examined some of them at our online Health and Financial Wealth sessions on Sept.
 29 and 30.
-In a 90-minute online session each day, Consumer Action will bring together non-profit and industry experts and community representatives to discuss critical topics like surprise medical billing, medical debt collection, telemedicine, and innovative solutions for access to health care for underrepresented consumers.
-The convening is presented by Walmart.
-(DOWNLOAD a PDF flyer with a full description of the panels.)
+During these two 90-minute online sessions, Consumer Action brought together non-profit and industry experts and community representatives to discuss critical topics like "surprise" medical billing, medical debt collection, telemedicine, and innovative solutions for access to health care for underrepresented consumers.
+The convening was presented by Walmart.

 Keynote & Moderator: Herb Weisbaum (Consumer reporter, KOMO Radio and Checkbook.org)

 - Jane Sheehan (Families USA)

 - Congresswoman Allyson Y. Schwartz (Better Medicare Alliance)

 ‘Surprise’ Medical Bills.
 The panel discussion will focus on the surprise medical bills received by insured individuals who thought they were accessing covered medical services.
 The unexpected bills most often result from “balance billing”—when insurance payments don’t cover the charges for out-of-network doctors and hospitals and the patient is held liable.
 Many states have some protections against surprise billing, but very few can actually protect patients who wander inadvertently into this trap.
 Topics will include: how the CARES Act prohibits surprise/balance billing; loopholes in consumer protections; and how consumers can avoid balance billing and fight unfair charges.